blade-lang/blade/README.md

 ## Usage

-To start using Blade, please refer to the [Getting Started](https://bladelang.com/tutorial/getting-started.html) guide in the documentation.
+To start using Blade, please refer to the [Tutorial](https://bladelang.com/tutorial/index.html) guide in the documentation.

 ## API Documentaion